Services

 Who is eligible for the Community Initiatives Fund - Summer Grants program?

-To be eligible for the Community Initiatives Fund - Summer Grants program, you must: The applicant must be a Saskatchewan nonprofit in good standing, or a municipality, First Nation, health region, school, or school board.
-The program must be a standalone summer program for participants under 18.
-The program must take place between June 1 and August 31.
+To be eligible for the Community Initiatives Fund - Summer Grants program, you must: The applicant must be an incorporated Saskatchewan nonprofit organization in good standing with Information Services Corporation, or a municipality, First Nation, health region, school, or school board proposing community-based, community-led programs.
+The applicant must be in good standing with the CIF.
+The program must be a standalone summer program for participants under 18 and be held between June 1 and August 31.

 What expenses are eligible under Community Initiatives Fund - Summer Grants?

-Standalone summer programs for children and youth Summer camps and day programs Recreation, culture, mentoring, mental health, literacy, and learning activities
+Standalone summer programs for children and youth participants under 18 Summer camps and day programs Recreation, culture, mentoring, mental health, literacy, and learning programming Cultural activities such as arts, heritage, multicultural, and ethnocultural activities, and recreation activities that are physical, social, intellectual, and creative

 Who can I contact for more information about the Community Initiatives Fund - Summer Grants?

-You can contact Saskatchewan Ministry of Parks, Culture and Sport..
+You can contact Saskatchewan Ministry of Parks, Culture and Sport. by email at grants@cifsask.org or by phone at 306.780.9396.

 Where is the Community Initiatives Fund - Summer Grants available?